Example code. This program imports the re module for regular expression use. This code is not versatile or robust, but it does work on simple inputs.

 > Greater-than (matches HTML bracket).

-This is a bonus.
+Comments.
 HTML pages often contain comments.
 These can contain any text, including other comments and HTML tags.
 This code removes comments, but it does not handle all possible cases.

-Note: This code is expected to mess up when a comment contains other comments or HTML tags.
+Note This code is expected to mess up when a comment contains other comments or HTML tags.

-But: On simple pages, this code can be used to process out HTML comments, reducing page size and increasing rendering performance.
+But On simple pages, this code can be used to process out HTML comments, reducing page size and increasing rendering performance.

 Python program that removes HTML comments